-Dumfries and Galloway, in the south west of Scotland, may not be as well known as it’s more northern neighbours but it has just been named as Scottish holiday destination of the year 2016, for not only the amazing food and drink producers but for these reasons too.
+Dumfries and Galloway, in the south west of Scotland, may not be as well known as it’s more northern neighbours but it's been recently named as Scottish holiday destination of the year, for not only the amazing food and drink producers but for the cute little villages, rolling lush green fields, dark skies, forest and supern all round scenery.
 Robert Burns, Scotland’s most well known poet, certainly thought so as he spent the last years of his short life enjoying Dumfries and the surrounding countryside.
-Another famous writer, James M Barrie, was inspired to create Neverland after spending time in a garden in Dumfries which is now, along with the house, being transformed into a Peter Pan attraction.
+Another famous writer, James M Barrie, was inspired to create Neverland after spending time in a garden in Dumfries which has now, along with the house, been transformed into a Peter Pan attraction.
 If you are an Outlander fan you will know Sam Heughan also grew up in the area, as did David Coultard and Calvin Harris.
 I wonder which Galloway Ice Cream was their favourite?

 I’ve recently found out this is the perfect place if you want a true Scottish foodie experience.
-With such a range of tasty places to visit it was only a matter of time before the creation of a Foodie trail.
+With such a diverse range of tasty places to visit it was only a matter of time before the creation of a Foodie trail.
 Me being me, it was also only a matter of time before I tried it!
-I explored the region last weekend with my daughter as part of a trip with the Scotlanders and loved every minute.
+I explored the region recently with my daughter and loved every minute.

 Drummuir Farm Ice Cream Parlour